Research Process Assignment

 2. Finally, try to find a good Reference article on the topic, a Book, and a fairly recent article on the topic and post their bibliographic records in your narrative.

 There are a few other things you should do to complete this section of the narrative.
-Using a search engine like Google or Bing, type the topic or the “debate question” into the search field and see what’s delivered.
+Using a search engine like Google or Bing, type the topic or the “debate question” from I and C into the search field and see what’s delivered.
 Make a short list of search items.
 In addition, type your topic into the search field of Google Scholar or Bing Academic and make a list of potentially useful sources, identifying titles of articles, books, and their authors.
 Don’t overwhelm yourself with this.
 Make a short of list of items to accompany your normal search engine materials.
 Describe what you’re finding by boiling things down.

 Part 3: Is the Topic Debatable

 There are two ways of thinking about debatability.
-Who are the people actively taking positions or making arguments about the topic?
+Who are the people actively taking positions or making arguments about or on the topic?
 The question is: can you describe the debate and who the major players (authors, experts, groups) may be in the debate?
 Use the Tunxis Library Database search to determine whether your topic (for example: Job Creation) is in active debate.
 By skimming, can you describe in general what the debate is?
 For example, Author A has an idea about how best to create jobs.
 Author B, C, and D may see things differently.

 For this section of the narrative: